pestphp/docs/plugins.md

 </div>

-Here is a comprehensive list of plugins that are officially maintained by the Pest team.
-Although we have provided a comprehensive list of community plugins available for Pest, please note that there are many other community plugins that you can discover on GitHub.
+Although we have provided a comprehensive list of officially plugins available for Pest, please note that there are many other community plugins that you can discover on GitHub.
+Here are a few examples.

 <div class="collection-method-list" markdown="1">